Observability for OpenAI Agents

 | Cost overruns | Per-session and per-project cost attribution dashboards |

-The Anosys OpenAI integration uses a lightweight Python SDK that wraps the official OpenAI client.
-Once initialized, every call to the OpenAI API is automatically traced and exported — no manual instrumentation required.
+The Anosys SDK provides lightweight wrappers for both the OpenAI SDK and the OpenAI Agents SDK.
+Once initialized, every API call is automatically traced and exported — no manual instrumentation required.

 To get started you need to: